WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20231208-implementation_plan_django_admin_moderator_access.md

 and the report model admin does not handle this.
-The likelihood of this should be all but eliminated by the process and tooling changes in this implementation plan (because moderation reports will be handled in a single unified view for a given work) but we'll solve this bug by just not creating the mature media object on save.
+The likelihood of this should be all but eliminated by the process and tooling changes in this implementation plan (because moderation reports will be handled in a single unified view for a given work).
+However, we'll solve this bug directly anyway by not creating the mature media object on save if one already exists for the work.

 ### Additional tools and improvements